Google's Also Ask: All the Ways to Use These Questions to Improve Your Content Marketing Strategy

 Google has developed a “People Also Ask” algorithm based on what their current users tend to research next.

-By reverse-engineering these questions, writers can get a good idea of what their target users are likely to be interested in when searching for a particular search query.
+By reverse-engineering these questions, writers can get a good idea of what their target users will likely be interested in when searching for a particular search query.

 Understand Various Browsing Journeys